saesh/pizza/dough/01-neapolitan-dough.md

 - oil a bowl with olive oil, put dough in bowl and cover dough with thin film of oil to prevent drying
 - cover with plastic
 - keep in fridge up to 24 hours
-- separate into 6 doughs
+- separate into smaller doughs of the same size – one for each pizza
-- rest for at least 2h before baking
+- rest for at least 2 hours before baking

 ## Baking